#1 Buck Rubber: #1 Buck Rubber Ammo Explained

 Used by police, military and security personnel for years with great effect, rubber shot pellets offer a less lethal option without sacrificing a strong response.
 The 1.5-inch rubber bullets were designed as an indirect fire projectile, initially used in Europe to quell riots in the 1970s.

-Unfortunately, during The Troubles of the early 1970's in Northern Ireland, the bullets were used as direct fire munitions causing many serious wounds and some deaths.
-This lead to the development of rubber bullets and buckshot that is able to be used in a direct fire mode, without being as likely to cause injury as the older rubber bullets.
-However, it must be noted that any firearm projectile has the potential to be lethal and rubber buckshot is not a non-lethal ammunition.
+Unfortunately, during The Troubles of the early 1970s in Northern Ireland, the bullets were used as direct fire munitions, causing many serious wounds and some deaths.
+This lead to the development of rubber bullets and buckshot to be used in direct fire mode, without the likelihood of causing injury as older rubber bullets.
+However, it must be noted that any firearm projectile has the potential to be lethal – even when loaded with rubber buckshot.

 #1 Buck Rubber And Home Defense

 When discussing home defense and the use of rubber buckshot, people are usually very opinionated on whether they will use less lethal munitions or not.
 Some believe that rubber buckshot and other less lethal options are a great option to have when confronting someone in your home.

 One idea is to carry one round of rubber buck in the chamber and regular buck in the magazine.
 This allows the shooter to simply cycle the action and switch to lethal ammunition – an option that can help avoid accidentally shooting a family member or the potentially devastating effects of shooting someone who was mistakenly in the home.